 His people have evolved over the years and have adapted to the desert world, even developing their own camouflage abilities.
 These skills lead to the rise of the planet’s wealth and prosperity.
 However, fracturing differences of philosophy also arose, resulting in violent conflicts before culminating into civil war.
 Both sides were at a stalemate until the more technologically-advanced side developed the Ikaara Beam and placed it in orbit, efficiently smiting its foes with pinpoint precision, as long as the target is within city limits.
 Dac exclaims that Kanwhey was built on holy ground and must be reclaimed before stating that his rebels did succeed until time was reversed by 13 seconds.
 After hearing rumors of this famed device, years of investigation led him and his people to the Thermians before ultimately reaching our group as he demands for them to atone for their accidental accident.
 Jason exclaims that he only used the Omega 13 to save his friends, but Dac says that it also cost his rebels their best shot at winning the war.
 As such, our heroes are once again forced to help out.

 If not, then Dac and his rebels will transform into them and proceed to ruin their careers.
-Gwen says while they would like to help, they’re not properly equipped to deal with this situation, with Tommy adding on that their cinematic heroics were entirely a “fluke”.
+Gwen says that while they would like to help, they’re not properly equipped to deal with this situation, with Tommy adding on the fact that their cinematic heroics were entirely a “fluke”.
 However, Dac doesn’t buy their excuses.
 Jason then says that they understand his anger, but they can’t just drop what they’re doing and head out to help him out.
-When Nesmith suggests talking to the Thermians on what they should do, Dac punches him before revealing battle scars and stating that he’s going to retrieve our main group, no matter what.
+When Nesmith suggests talking to the Thermians on what they should do, Dac punches him before revealing his battle scars and stating that he’s going to retrieve our main group, no matter what.